shishenquanzhe/alumni-outcomes/README.md

 alumni-outcomes
 ===============

 Use LinkedIn to determine outcomes for a list of alumni
+experiment: changing it lol!